standardsats/rocket-sig-auth/README.md

 and implement authorization traits for `AuthPool`

 In a different example, `rusqlite` `Connection` has to be wrapped into `Arc<Mutex<Connection>>`.
-Same idea: wrap the resulting container into a newtype and implent traits for it.
+Same idea: wrap the resulting container into a newtype and implement traits for it.

 # Nonce handling

 Authorization scheme uses UTC timestamps (in seconds!) as a nonce.

 The library doesn't cache nonces (yet?) and implements stateless authorization scheme.
-To limit a possibility of repeating attacks nonces have expiration.
+To limit the possibility of repeating attacks nonces have expiration.

 Permission provider gives `nonce_timeout`.
 If current UTC timestamp on the server differs from provided nonce timestamp for more than `nonce_timeout` seconds, the request is invalid and no further checks are made.